 All students at BBPS have the right to feel safe and well, and know that they will be attended to with due care when in need of first aid.

 The school maintains an appropriate number of first aid trained staff to meet the level of care required for our students in addition to the first aid room being staffed from 11am-3pm by our Registered Nurses.
-The nurses are responsible for looking after unwell or injured students and referring on where necessary, coordinating first aid supplies, individual student management plans, medication administration and communicating with parents regarding student's health needs when necessary.
+The first aiders are responsible for looking after unwell or injured students and referring on where necessary, coordinating first aid supplies, individual student management plans, medication administration and communicating with parents regarding student's health needs when necessary.

 A parent or guardian will always be notified via a printed first aid summary if their child has required First Aid.
 If your student has become unwell or has sustained an injury that requires going home or further treatment, the parent or guardian will be notified via phone.
 Parents may also receive phone calls to touch base about a students medical condition, treatment or mental well being.

 As school nurses we are often asked the same questions from many parents so we have put together a few Frequently Asked Questions that may be of assistance to families: